Skip to content

 3. Support and Protection

-• Use athletic protection for contact sports.
+• Use athletic protection when playing contact sports or cycling.

 4. Temperature Awareness

-5. Safe Sex Practices
+5. Practicing Safer Sex

-6. Healthy Lifestyle
+6. Healthy Lifestyle Choices

 7. Professional Check-Ups